 Security updates are a necessary part of any website maintenance process.
 Add in multiple Content Management Systems (CMS), seemingly countless modules or plugins, and dozens of sites, and suddenly you’ve made yourself very busy!

-One of my jobs at DesignHammer is help the staff stay on top of any new Drupal and WordPress security updates.
+One of my jobs at DesignHammer is to help the staff stay on top of any new Drupal and WordPress security updates.
 Historically, you’d need to visit each site to validate that there are no security updates for the core CMS or any of the modules/plugins in use.
-While verifying the updates on any one site isn’t that much of a time commitment, it’s difficult to work though dozens of sites without getting distracted by other seemingly more pressing business needs.
+While verifying the updates on any one site isn’t that much of a time commitment, it’s difficult to work through dozens of sites without getting distracted by other seemingly more pressing business needs.
 This makes the work take longer, leads to more infrequent checks for updates, and increases the likelihood of human error.

 While there are a variety of tools that will provide with notices of updates via email, Twitter, or a website, these messages are often lost in the noise of day-to-day business.
-So responsible firms have an update workflow.
+So responsible firms have an updated workflow.
 Unfortunately with all of the distractions of day-to-day business, these may only be a weekly, or even monthly, check of each site to make sure it’s up to date.

-At DesignHammer, we wanted something more efficient for both our time, and for our clients’ security (and budget).
+At DesignHammer, we wanted something more efficient for both our time and for our clients' security (and budget).
 We now perform daily audits for module and core updates on all of our Drupal and WordPress sites that we maintain.
 While we considered developing our own custom solution to address this challenge, we decided to leverage a product called Lumturio to check each of our sites daily.

 The Lumturio SaaS works in conjunction with either a WordPress plugin or Drupal module installed on each site you need to monitor.
 Once that is in place, there is a simple dashboard that displays feedback on all of your monitored websites, listing CMS (Drupal or WordPress) and core version, the site name, and an indication of any security updates that may be available.
 Lumturio appears to check the versions of the website software, as well as the latest available versions, multiple times per hour.

 Most commonly we monitor the "Sites" tab.
-This includes not only the CMS and version number, an SSL indication, the site name (which is a link to a detail view of the site information), site status (thumbs up, core updates needed, security updates needed, or updates needed), the number of updates needed, and user defined tags (which is searchable).
+This includes not only the CMS and version number, an SSL indication, the site name (which is a link to a detail view of the site information), site status (thumbs up, core updates needed, security updates needed, or updates needed), the number of updates needed, and user-defined tags (which is searchable).
 There are three sets of radio buttons on the page that offer additional control.
 One filters the view to only include sites with security updates, core updates, module updates, or no updates.
 Another will show you only your WordPress sites or your Drupal sites.
 The final option, directly above the column for the site name, turns on the display of security updates and/or module updates in the site name box.
 When security updates are selected and available those sites are listed at the top of the list with an indication for those security updates in a red font.
 Finally, basic alerting through email can be configured for a variety of triggers (all sites, specific sites, any updates, security updates, etc.)

 One of the tabs within the detail view of a given site is the update log.
-This log captures the date of any updates installed on the site, given you an easy way to see the update history of your sites at a glance.
+This log captures the date of any updates installed on the site, giving you an easy way to see the update history of your sites at a glance.

 By drilling down into the detailed view of a site you can see a list of all modules in use by that site along with information about the installed version, currently available version, and the nature of any updates that are available.
 Conversely, if you browse to the Modules tab you will see a list of all modules in use across your sites, and the percentage of sites that are using it.